 The unsettling feeling, I realize, has yet to leave.

-I shake my head slowly.
-This, this is just the beginning.
 "Potter, you have bought yourself a world of regret."

 Previous Chapter Next Chapter